 HABA Town Maze Magnetic Puzzle

 Magnetic Puzzle Fun

-Fun for keeping the younger ones entertained, the Magneto puzzle is a great travel pick because the pieces are magnetic, and less likely to get lost.
+Fun for keeping the younger ones entertained, this magnetic maze is a great travel pick because there are no pieces to lose.
 It’s also lightweight and compact, so it won’t take up that much space in your travel bag.

 The Obvious Essential